Different Slants

 To lovely Marilyn,

-Marrying into Joy’s family gave me great incite into the Christian world, and I suspect, took some of the mystery of the Jews away for them.
+Marrying into Joy’s family gave me great insight into the Christian world, and I suspect, took some of the mystery of the Jews away for them.
 I hope.

 To Paul,